InterMind: Doctor-Patient-Family Interactive Depression Assessment Empowered by Large Language Models: Experimental Results and Analysis

-In conclusion, this experiment presents a more comprehensive evaluation of the generated reports via drawing support from professionals.
-The evaluation results based on their expertise indicate that the reports produced by our method are potentially useful to doctors in their depression-oriented works.
+Psychiatrists evaluated 129 subjects, including MMDA's test set and 80 randomly sampled from DR and DepSeverity.
+Our method outperformed GPT-4 in interpretable content (Symptom\_Standard) across all datasets, providing richer and more accurate diagnostic information.
+It also excelled in estimating depression severity.
+However, in binary classification, our method and GPT-4 showed opposite results compared to Table \ref{tbl2}.
+This discrepancy arises because both psychiatrists and GPT-4 tend to classify mild cases as non-depressed, especially when scores are borderline.
+Our method aligns more closely with the dataset's ground truth, considering HAMD scores of 7 or higher as depression, which is more beneficial for early depression detection.

-\subsubsection{Quantitative Experimental Evaluation}
+\textbf{Quantitative Experimental Evaluation}

-To further validate the higher quality of the interpretable content in the reports generated by our method (Symptom\_Standard in Table \ref{tbl5}) compared to GPT-4, we conducted a quantitative experimental evaluation used in \cite{yang2024mentallama}.
-Specifically, we trained a referee model using the supervised model ChineseMentalBert, where the referee model maps the symptom and standard section of the reports to their corresponding labels.
-As shown in Table \ref{tbl6}, we validate the referee model's ability to assess the quality of interpretable content in the report using 5-fold cross-validation.
-It can be observed that for each fold, the referee model achieves an F1 score of over 0.9 in identifying depression based on the symptom and standard part of the reports, with an overall F1 score of 0.936, indicating a strong capability in evaluating report quality.
-Therefore, we use this referee model to evaluate the interpretable content generated by GPT-4 and our method, in terms of the accuracy of the binary classification results derived from the interpretable contents.

-Based on the above experimental setting, we evaluated the quality of the reports generated by our method and GPT-4.
-As shown in Figure \ref{figure9}, we can see that on all three datasets, the report quality of our method surpasses that of GPT-4.
-Although the recall is lower than GPT-4 on the MMDA and DepSeverity datasets, the F1 scores are consistently higher.
-Our method consistently outperforms GPT-4 in almost all the evaluation metrics, indicating that the interpretable contents generated by our method are of higher quality.
-These results again validate the usefulness of our method.
+To further validate the quality of the interpretable content in the reports (Symptom\_\\Standard in Table \ref{tbl5}), we conducted a quantitative experimental evaluation \cite{yang2024mentallama}.
+We trained a referee model using ChineseMentalBert to map the symptom and standard sections of reports to their corresponding labels.
+Table \ref{tbl6} shows the model's performance in evaluating interpretable content through 5-fold cross-validation, demonstrating its strong ability to assess report quality.
+This referee model is used to evaluate the interpretable content generated by GPT-4 and our method, focusing on the accuracy of binary classification results derived from the content.
+Based on the above experimental setting, the reports generated by our method consistently outperform GPT-4 across all three datasets, as shown in Figure \ref{figure9}.
+While GPT-4 achieves higher recall on the MMDA and DepSeverity datasets, our method attains higher F1 scores and excels in nearly all evaluation metrics.
+This demonstrates the superior quality of our method's interpretable content, further validating its effectiveness.